ogakuzuko/linear-enhanced-mcp/README.md

   - List all projects with optional team filtering
   - View project details including name, description, state, and associated teams

+- **Label Management**
+  - List all labels associated with a team
+  - Create new labels with custom name, color, and description
+  - Update existing labels to modify their properties

 ## Prerequisites

 - Node.js (v16 or higher)